How to use Classroom Climate Data

 We recommend you keep your question consistent, that way your Thumbs up rating will mean the same thing across all your Decks.
 For example, if you always ask students if they thought the lesson was engaging, now you know that a 90% means that it's a really engaging Deck.
 With this data you can scan your lessons for the most engaging ones and try to emulate them when you make new Decks.

 The final piece is to look at the Mood and Feedback data together.
-When you click on either the "Thumbs up" percentage or the Student Attendance count, you'll see a full report on each student's answer:
+When you click on either the "Thumbs up" percentage or the Student Attendance count (see the image above), you'll see a full report on each student's answer:

 Here you will be able to identify correlations between a student's self-reported mood and how well they thought the lesson went.
 This can be helpful for a number of reasons: